Couple with dog enjoying their pensions

 For benefits built up before April 2014, your NPA is 65.
 This is the age at which you can take those benefits with no adjustment for early payment.

 You can also use the government’s state pension age calculator to find out your state pension age.
 Please note, this calculator does not include further proposed changes to state pension age.
+If your state pension age increases in the future, your NPA for the LGPS pension you build up from April 2014 will also be increased.

 Premature retirement

 If your employment is terminated by redundancy or “in the efficient discharge of the employer’s functions”, your pension benefits will be payable immediately with no actuarial reduction.
-Premature retirement is only possible from the age of 55.

 Actuarially reduced benefits